noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 [Nice to meet you, I’m Miyama Kaito.]

 “...Hoohhh...
-It seems that youngsters these days know how to be polite....
+It seems that youngsters these days know how to be polite...
 Good.
 You introduced yourself, and I will also do so.
 Magnawell Baskus Lardo Kurtzvald...
 I am called the Dragon King.”

 [I-I’m in your care.]